OlaAronsson/lastFmCritt3r/README.md

 1. You are a linux user (well, of course you are)
 2. You have setup a Last FM API key
    - how to do this simple procedure is described at https://www.last.fm/api
-3. You have a fresh 2.x Twitter App registred at your Twitter development portal
+3. You have a fresh 2.x Twitter App registered at your Twitter Development Portal
-   - Log in, go to https://developer.twitter.com/en/portal/dashboard, set it up
+   - log in, go to https://developer.twitter.com/en/portal/dashboard, set it up
-4. You have installed a FRESH python, pip and the tweepy python module.
+4. You have installed a FRESH python, pip and the tweepy python module required

 In the script exchange

-1. MYLASTFMUSER with your user
+1. LAST_FM_USER_ID with your user
-2. MYLASTFMAPIKEY with your Last FM API key
+2. LAST_FM_API_KEY with your Last FM API key

 That's it.
 It should work fine, posting stuff like